 First off, before anything else, you have to know what a target market is.
 So boom, Investopedia defines a target market as “a group of potential customers whom a company wants to sell its products and services.”
 Easy peasy.
 Knowing who these people are enables you to maximize your profit by advertising to people who are most likely to buy your products or book your services.

 Trying to sell to everyone is, in effect, selling to no one.
 So it’s super vital to your success to narrow down who you plan on placing your brand in front of.
 Here’s how to figure out who those people are !

 A great first step, if you’re already in business, is to analyze who is already giving you their money.
 How old are they ?
 What gender do they identify with ?
 Where do they live ?
 What language do they speak ?
 How much do they spend per order on average ?

 If you haven’t been keeping track of information on your customers don’t fret.
 Just start now.
-Answer these questions on assumptions.
-(We will almost never tell you to assume things.)
+Answer those questions based on assumptions.
+(I will almost never tell you to assume things.)
 After a month or so, go back and see what the actual data says.
 If you use social media though, you definitely have this information on your page.
 Take a look at your insights.
-If you’re a B2B biz, these questions will look a little different.
+If you’re a business that serves other businesses, these questions will look a little different.
 We’ll get to that in a later article.

 What value do you bring your target market ?

 For example, if you’re selling motorcycles you’re not really selling a mode of transportation.
 When people need transportation they buy cars.
 When you sell motorcycles you’re selling an alternate persona.
 You’re solving the problem of people thinking they need something tangible to spice up their life.
 So your target market may include people possible going through a midlife crisis or that are generally bored with their day to day.

 Find your “target market statement”